ericcarraway/ECsRestaurantMenu/README.md

 Example restaurant menu project using Backbone.js on the front end and an ASP.NET Web API RESTful service on the back end

-This app is LIVE at http://ecsrestaurantmenu.apphb.com/
+Although it takes a while to load up, this app is LIVE at http://ecsrestaurantmenu.apphb.com/

 This is an example project built to demonstrate the following skills to potential employers: